nordeim/LuxeVerse-Quantum/docs/prompts.md

 ---
 awesome understanding! please do a careful and systematic review and comparison between the two files, `prisma/schema.prisma` and `prisma/schema.prisma.orig`, enclosed inside the attached `new_and_original_schema.prisma.md`. use line by line compare do carefully identify the differences between the "original" version versus the current version. then validate them individually against the database schema file `database_schema.sql.txt`. after your very careful and comprehensive review and comparison of each `schema.prisma` file against each other and against the sql file, create a detailed and comprehensive assessment report in markdown format, in which you will report your analysis results and findings.

+---
+awesome job! please use the same rigorous and meticulous approach to very carefully and systematically review the database schema design in the sql file attached here. use line by line comparison to fully and very deeply understand the database design and structure, then put on your deep-thinking hat to deeply and thoroughly explore the best implementation option to create an accurate and complete prisma/schema.prisma file to fully and faithfully represent the original design in the sql form below. please plan very carefully how your will create a complete representation in your carefully implemented prisma/schema.prisma. remember to use line by line comparison so as not to miss (omit) any part of the database schema represented by the sql script below.

+---
+please carefully review the attached Project Requirements and Architecture document using line by line comparison to have a deep understanding of its design and then think deeply and thoroughly to explore how to re-imagine an awesome README.md with at least 4000 words for the project's GitHub repository at https://github.com/nordeim/LuxeVerse-Quantum make your README so compelling that new contributors will be immediately attracted to this awesomely gorgeous e-commerce platform. use at least 4000 words for the README/md in markdown format, add the following sections at appropriate point / sequence:

+1. add / update a section to show / describe the project codebase file hierarchy
+2. add / update a section for a flowchart diagram to describe the interactions between various files and modules
+3. add / update a section to list and describe the files in the codebase file hierarchy
+4. Current features implemented (partially or fully), Roadmap for suggested improvements divided into two sections, one for the immediate and one for the long-term goals.
+5. Clear and detailed deployment guide starting from the GitHub repository